 3. Open a dropshipping store

 There are plenty of online platforms today that are suitable for dropshipping.
 The right selling platform is crucial to the success of your online business.
 But which platform will be the best for your product and your audience?

 You have 4 options to choose from:

-- Sell on popular marketplaces like Amazon, eBay, and Etsy.
-Probably, the most popular choice when just starting.
-It is easy for everyone, regardless of their previous experience, to set up an account and start selling online.
-The well-established marketplaces already attract a tremendous amount of traffic globally.
+- Sell on popular marketplaces like Amazon, eBay, Etsy, and many more.
+This is probably the most popular choice when you start dropshipping.
+It’s easy for everyone to set up an account and start selling online, regardless of their previous experience.
+Well-established marketplaces already attract a tremendous amount of traffic globally.

 - Build your own e-commerce site on Shopify, Magento, or BigCommerce platforms.
-Best for those who want to build a brand and have more control over design, user experience, and analytics.
-It is the ultimate option for building a recognizable company and long-term relationships with customers.
+Best for those who want to build a brand and have more control over design, user experience, payment options, and analytics.
+Your own dropshipping business store is the ultimate option for building a recognizable company and long-term relationships with customers.

-- Sell on social media: Instagram, Facebook, TikTok, etc. Selling on social media is perfect for people who have an audience and massive followership.
-It is also suitable to test business ideas and start selling online quickly.
+- Sell on social media: Instagram, Facebook, TikTok, and many more.
+Selling on social media is perfect for people who have an audience and massive followership.
+It’s also suitable to test business ideas and start selling online quickly.
 For example, Synder can help you get paid on Instagram easily.
 Just put a payment link in your bio, leading followers to a credit card payment page.
-Try it now!

-- A combination of sales channels.
-E-commerce trends oblige sellers to offer customers the omnichannel shopping experience.
+- Use a combination of sales channels.
+E-commerce trends oblige sellers to offer customers an omnichannel shopping experience.
 Maybe you won’t need all of the above.
 But it’s a good idea to test and see what channels work best for you and your audience.